Cognexa/experiment-tracking/README.md

 mlflow.end_run()
 ```

-As MLFlow API is quite simple, however to track more information correctly and to use the full potential of MLFlow, this repository contains a `cheat sheet` [script](./example.py) and [ipy notebook](./example.ipynb) of:
+As MLFlow API is quite simple, there is a short introduction with information in a `quickstart` [jupyter notebook](./example.ipynb).
+The notebook also contains links for logging tensorflow and pytorch models.
+Quick Introduction to MLFlow API contains information about:

 - how to track keras/torch models and metrics
 - how to store artefacts